twang817/aws-alfred-workflow/README.md

 * Hold `cmd` to open AWS web console to that instance.
 * Press `shift` (or ⌘Y) to open quicklook to view instance details

+### Search query

+The search query, by default, will search only `InstanceId`s if the query begins with `i-` and consists of only 1 term.
+When searching `InstanceId`s the query must be an exact prefix match.

+If the query does not begin with `i-`, the search will be performed using a fuzzy match against the name of the instance (via the Name tag).

+You can also additional filter your results by specifying additional tags in the form of `tag:value`.
+For example, if I have an EC2 instances with a `Role` tag of `webserver`, I can use the query: `role:web` to find all instances that have `web` in the `Role` tag.
+Note, that tag names are case insensitive.

+Additionally, you can combine multiple search terms.
+For example, the query:
+`role:web application:test my te app` might find an EC2 instance named `my-test-application` with a `Role` tag of `webserver` and a `Application` tag of `integration-testing`.

 Open AWS Web Console
 --------------------
 You can also open your browser to the AWS Web Console using the `awsweb`